tis-p30/Gbox/README.md

 Newton gravity box.

-Gbox is a open source project about planets gravity interaction.
+Gbox is a open source project about planets gravity interaction applying to Newton's law of gravity.
 Gbox writed fully on qt 4.8.

 ===About===